zomagic/automods/README.md

 -Moves or copies a folder from one place to another within modules_ext.
 Example name: "sdl2mixer\modules_ext\sdl2mixer" , "sdl2mixer"<br>
 -Add ! before COPY or MOVE to force overwrite.<br>

+Use COPYC or MOVEC command to copy or move the contents from folder to another folder:

+    MOVEC = <fromFolder> , <toFolder>
+    COPYC = <fromFolder> , <toFolder>

+-The above command will always replace any duplicate entry

 Use DELETE command to delete a folder or a file: